openoms/bitcoin-tutorials/electrs/README.md

     Electrum wallet (desktop and mobile)
     BitBox App

-For the Eclair Mobile Bitcoin and Ligthtning wallet the server needs to have a CA validated certificate for which the usage of certbot/letsencypt is required.
+For the Eclair Mobile Bitcoin and Lightning wallet the server needs to have a CA validated certificate for which the usage of certbot/letsencypt is required.

 ### Tor Hidden Service

-The easiest option is to activate Tor on the RaspiBlitz + on the computer used for Electrum and [configure a Tor Hidden Service for Electrs](Tor_Hidden_Service_for_Electrs.md)
+Need to activate Tor on the RaspiBlitz + on the computer used for Electrum and [configure a Tor Hidden Service for Electrs](Tor_Hidden_Service_for_Electrs.md)

 ### Reverse SSH tunnel
 See the guide from @cryptomulde to connect to a VPS through a reverse ssh tunnel: https://medium.com/@cryptomulde/private-electrum-server-electrs-for-your-raspiblitz-full-node-without-forwarding-ports-417e4c3af975